PyCQA/baron/README.md

 ]
 ```

-Every node have a <code>type</code> key and all node of the same type share the same
+Every node has a <code>type</code> key and all nodes of the same type share the same
-structure (if you find that this is not the case, please open a bug).
+structure (if you find that it is not the case, please open an issue).
 And
-nearly all node have a <code>value</code> key (except the obvious one that
+nearly all nodes have a <code>value</code> key (except the obvious one that
-never change like 'pass') that represent the data.
+never change like 'pass') that represents the data.

-The <code>*\_formatting</code> value represent the formatting of the node.
+The <code>*\_formatting</code> value represents the formatting of the node.
 They
-are always around syntax element of python, here, the "+" (the only exception
+are always around syntax element of Python, here, the "+" (the only exception
-to this rules are string since you code write things like that in python:
+to this rules are string since you code things like that in Python:
 <code>"a" ru'b' "cd" """ef"""</code>).
 The translation
 looks like this: